prakharmrsl/easypcceo.github.io/pages/laptops/travel.md

 The CPU is the brain of your computer, so make sure to get a beefy CPU if you need a lot of power.
 You can't go wrong with a quad-core i5 or i7 CPU, and don't forget about AMD's new Ryzen 5/Ryzen 7 CPUs.

 Anything older/less powerful is fine for web browsing.

+What's the bottom line here?

+Make sure you get the right CPU for the job.
+[This](https://www.tomshardware.com/reviews/cpu-buying-guide,5643.html){: target="_blank"} guide from Tom's Hardware will teach you how to buy the right CPU for your needs.

 In terms of graphics, you can usually get away with an integrated graphics chips.
 However, graphic designers and gamers may need a dedicated graphics chip to handle their workload.